PremadeSCo/ML-FINAL_PROJECT/README.md

+NOTE: this repo does not contain the used datasets, becuase combined size of datasets is >5GB and it will take more than a day on out internet.
+Same with the fused dataset

 # Intelligent Threat Detection System

 An advanced machine learning-based threat detection system using YOLOv8 object detection to identify and classify military and airborne objects in images and live video streams.